dreoporto/camknows/config_reference.md

 ### `setup_timeout_seconds` (expert)

-(TODO AEO)
+Sets the timeout for camera settings to be reset (ex: auto-white-balance, ISO).
+The default setting of `1290` means that the camera settings will be reset approximately every 21 minutes.

 ### `enable_image_debugging` (expert)

 For faster processing with CamKnows, motion detection data is always converted to grayscale and blurred.
 It is also resized depending on the `motion_image_percent` setting.
-This does not impact motion capture images, but sometimes you may want to see what these conversions are producing to troubleshoot motion detection.
+These conversions are not applied to the standard saved image files, but sometimes you may want to see what these conversions are producing to troubleshoot motion detection.

-If `enable_image_debugging` is enabled, this converted motion detection data will be saved as
+If `enable_image_debugging` is set to `true`, this converted motion detection data will be saved as
-additional **_p0.jpg* (previous) and **_p1.jpg* (current) images to a *processed* subdirectory.
+additional **_p0.jpg* (previous) and **_p1.jpg* (current) image files under a *processed* subdirectory.
-This is helpful when troubleshooting motion detection.

 ### `motion_frames_threshold`

-Set the number of consecutive motion detection image frames for an image to be saved.
+Sets the required number of consecutive image frames where motion is detected before an image will be saved.
+Along with the `diff_threshold` setting, this helps reduce excessive image captures.

 ### `motion_image_percent`